 How do I store leftover peach cobbler?

-Store leftover peach cobbler in the refrigerator in an airtight container for up to three days.
-For longer storage, consider freezing it, which can keep it fresh for up to three months.
-Reheat before serving.
+Keep leftovers in the fridge in a sealed container for up to three days.
+You can also freeze it for up to three months.
+Warm it up before eating.

 Can I make peach cobbler ahead of time?